 To keep up to date with the rise in modern farming practices, a more clear and concise piece of legislation was called for.

 Having received Royal Assent on 5th May 2021, the Dogs (Protection of Livestock) (Amendment) (Scotland) Act 2021 will come into force on the 6th November 2021.
 This aims to strengthen and update the existing law, with an increase in penalties and additional powers for the investigation and enforcement of the existing offence of livestock worrying.

 The main changes that will come into effect in November are the penalties involved when an offence occurs.
 A person found guilty of an offence under this Act will now be liable to imprisonment for a term not exceeding 12 months, to a fine not exceeding £40,000 or both.
 If they are convicted of an offence, the court will also have the power to make an order to disqualify a person from owning or keeping a dog during such period as the court sees fit.

 Finally, there are greater powers to authorise entry to the premises to search and seize a dog if there are reasonable grounds an offence has been committed.
 In the situation where a dog has been seized, the police officer can arrange for the dog to be examined by a vet, and for the vet to take samples from the dog for the purposes of identifying and securing evidence of the commission of an offence under this Act.

 If you’re a farmer or a landowner and you have questions in relation to a livestock worrying incident, we’re here to help.
-Please contact John Mitchell or your usual Anderson Strathern contact if you’d benefit from specialist advice on this topic.
+Please contact John Mitchell or Sarah Cheape if you’d benefit from specialist advice on this topic.